 Turquoise is one of the oldest gemstones and has been used in jewellery for thousands of years, mostly with silver.

 Many Native Americans regarded turquoise as sacred and carved them into different shapes of animals, that were then placed in tombs to attract spirits to guard the dead.

 Turquoise can be used for healing.
-Turquoise can change color when close to the skin, so people believed that by changing color it was warning the wearer of danger or illness.
+Turquoise can change colour when close to the skin, so people believed that by changing colour it was warning the wearer of danger or illness.
 It is also believed to reduce the impact of alcohol consumption.
-Turquoise is thought to get paler in color when its wearer is sick and can completely lose its color if that person dies.
+Turquoise is thought to get paler in colour when its wearer is sick and can completely lose its colour if that person dies.

 Warriors would fix turquoise to the end of their bows to get a more accurate shot in battle.

 Turquoise is viewed as a symbol of friendship, strength, protection and peace.
 It is believed to promote positivity and ward off negativity, the ‘evil eye’ and demons.

 Turquoise may be the official birthstone for December but Zircon, Topaz and Tanzanite also represent the 12th month and are all in different shades of blue to green.
 Turquoise is also the stone for an 11th year wedding anniversary.

 If you’re really into your astrology and star signs, turquoise is also the planetary stone for Aquarius, Taurus and Sagittarius.